juncture-digital/examples/monument-valley/README.md

 Monument Valley includes much of the area surrounding Monument Valley Navajo Tribal Park, a Navajo Nation equivalent to a national park.
 Oljato, for example, is also within the area designated as Monument Valley.
 Visitors may drive through the park on a 17-mile (27 km) dirt road.
 Parts of Monument Valley, such as Mystery Valley and Hunts Mesa, are accessible only by guided tour.

 Monument Valley has been featured in many forms of media since the 1930s.
 Famed director John Ford used the location for a number of his Westerns.
-Film critic Keith Phipps wrote that "its five square miles [13 km2] have defined what decades of moviegoers think of when they imagine the American West".
+Film critic Keith Phipps wrote that "its five square miles [13 km2] have defined what decades of moviegoers think of when they imagine the American West".[^3]

 `video yg0As_HOvJk left`
 `video GGyiZ7SE3V4 right`

 [^1]: Scheffel, Richard L.; Wernet, Susan J., eds.
 (1980).
 Natural Wonders of the World.
 Reader's Digest. p.
 255. ISBN 978-0895770875.
 [^2]: King, Farina (2018).
 "Náhookọs (North): New Hioes for Diné Students."
 The Earth Memory Compass: Diné Landscapes and Education in the Twentieth Century.
 University Press of Kansas. pp. 142–74. [doi:10.2307/j.ctv6mtdsj](https://doi.org/10.2307%2Fj.ctv6mtdsj).
 S2CID 135010884.
+[^3]:  Phipps, Keith (November 17, 2009). ["The Easy Rider Road Trip"](https://slate.com/culture/2009/11/monument-valley-where-peter-and-henry-fonda-s-careers-intersected.html).
+Slate.
+Retrieved December 16, 2012.